Whirling Pinwheel Quilt Block Pattern

 To start, choose a Finished Block Size from the chart below.

-Select the underlined number at the intersection.
+Select the underlined number in the far right column.
 Click to open it in Adobe.

 All that's needed is a light and a dark fabric.